 Let’s go over a few old WS BASE myths:

 1MYTH: It's safer to fly next to the cliff than it is to fly over terrain.This is probably the most common misconception about wingsuit terrain flying.
 While I do agree that most wingsuit deaths have occurred when the pilot hit the bottom of something instead of the side of something, I do not think it is true that it's safer to fly alongside a cliff.
-People say that "you can always just pull away" from the object, or you "have an out".
-The problem with this is that wingsuits don't turn as well as you think.
+People say that "you can always just turn away" from the object, or you "have an out".
+The problem with this is that wingsuit turns are complex and difficult to judge.
 Even the pilots who are using highly efficient and steep bank angles are still drifting in their turns, and losing altitude.
 You, as a beginner terrain-flyer, will drift much more, and lose much more altitude.
-It is tremendously easy to drift into the cliff as you "turn away" from it, or to impact a lower and more positive portion of the cliff as you lose altitude from your sudden "escape" turn.
-Furthermore, small lateral adjustments are far more technical than small vertical adjustments.
-The simplest trajectory in a wingsuit is a STRAIGHT LINE, and if you are a beginner and putting yourself into a situation in which you must turn away from the cliff, then you're being stupid.
+It is easy to drift into the cliff as you "turn away" from it, or to impact a lower and more positive portion of the cliff as you lose altitude from your sudden "escape" turn.
+Furthermore, small lateral adjustments are more technical than small vertical adjustments.
+The simplest trajectory in a wingsuit is a STRAIGHT LINE, and if you are a beginner and putting yourself into a situation in which you must turn away from the cliff, then you're being silly.
 If you are flying so far away from it that no turns will be needed, then good job (but that's not really terrain flying).

 Experienced terrain flyers can do all kinds of crazy stuff, like flying through holes in the mountain.
 But if you're starting out, then you should begin with flying over very steep terrain, and diving down to terrain.
 I learned this from a wise Norwegian many years ago.